kingstonkoa/INTROOS_MP-File-Manager/README.md

 Duplicate file: dup (filename with extension)

-Run C program: run (filename with extension)
+Run C or Java program: run (filename with extension)